deansher/Cy/README.md

 Staq's IDE will apply Bret's ideas about "creating by reacting" and "recomposition" by having the IDE automatically pull in open-source code examples that meet the developer's needs, much as chess software pulls in examples of public games that proceeded from the current position.
-Staq even generates potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code that have that signature and meet that contract.
+The Staq IDE will even generate potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
+For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code that have that signature and meet that contract.
 It will decorate each suggested function with its quality score and the developer's reputation and achievement scores.
 The intended feel is much like how chess software shows potential lines of play with their statistics.

 The IDE will even suggest implementations of the function which combine small numbers of existing functions to meet that signature and contract.
 The developer can browse across to examples in